akokshar/me.kubetools/README.md

 ## kubegc

 find and delete orphaned resources:
-- selects resurces to check with labelSelector
+- select resurces to with labelSelector
-- filter selected resources by checking annotations
+- filter selected resources by checking whether certain annotations are set
-- delete found resources
+- delete filtered resources